Skip to main content

 ALE is one of the coverages insurers most frequently try to minimize.
 Watch for these tactics:

 • Cutting ALE off too early.Some insurers try to end ALE benefits before repairs are actually complete, arguing that the home is “livable” even when significant work remains.
-If the home is not fully repaired and safe to occupy, ALE continues.
+ALE coverage generally continues until the home is restored to a habitable condition; whether a partially repaired home meets that standard is fact-specific and often disputed.

 • Disputing food expenses.
 Insurers sometimes challenge increased food costs as excessive.
 Detailed records of your pre-loss grocery spending are your best defense.